 Other Articles You Might Enjoy:

-How To Avoid Probate In California
+- How To Get Rid Of Squatters In California

-Navigating Squatter vs Trespasser Laws in California
+- Navigating Squatter vs Trespasser Laws in California

 Serving the Notice properly